 Let’s start simple.
 M.2 is the slim, stick-like connector used for SSDs inside most modern laptops and desktops.
 NVMe (Non-Volatile Memory Express) is the high-speed protocol that lets these drives talk to your computer through PCIe lanes instead of the older SATA interface.

-Recovering data from an NVMe SSD isn’t the same as recovering from a regular hard drive.
-These drives are faster and smarter, but that also makes recovery much trickier.
+Recovering data from M.2 SSD isn’t the same as recovering from a regular hard drive.
+The very technologies that make them fast also make them "aggressive" when it comes to permanently erasing data.

-Understanding what caused the data loss helps determine whether recovery is possible.
+Understanding what caused the data loss helps determine whether DIY M.2 NVMe data recovery is possible.
 Here are the most common situations:

 Here’s the golden rule: stop using the drive immediately.
 Every second it’s powered on, background processes like TRIM or garbage collection might be erasing your data.